 Irving (ankle) continues to be evaluated for a potential suspension, Adam Schefter of ESPN reports.

 Irving recorded four tackles and one sack across just two games with the Cowboys in 2018, as his season was derailed by personal issues and a high-ankle sprain.
 The Cowboys reportedly do not intend to pick up Irving's 2019 option, in which case the defensive tackle will become a free agent in March.
-It's worth noting there are reports that Irving missed multiple drug tests from the league office in 2018.
+It's worth noting there are reports that Irving missed multiple league-mandated drug tests in 2018.

 Irving (ankle) has missed multiple drug tests from the league office over the last few months, Clarence Hill Jr. of the Star-Telegram reports.